Israel-Hamas war said to have left 10,300 dead in Gaza and displaced 70% of its population in a month

 One month since Hamas' launched its brutal terror attack on Israel, killing over 1,400 people, the death toll from Israel's response in the Gaza Strip has soared over 10,300, according to the Palestinian territory's Hamas-run Ministry of Health.
 The ministry says more than 4,200 of the dead are children, and about 1,300 more children are believed to be buried under the rubble of destroyed buildings.

-Regardless, the dizzying numbers have fueled increasing calls from governments around the world and from international organizations for a humanitarian cease-fire.
+Regardless, the dizzying number of casualties and spiralling humanitarian crisis in Gaza have fueled increasing calls from governments and international organizations around the world for a humanitarian cease-fire.
 Israel has rejected the calls.

 "The nightmare in Gaza is more than a humanitarian crisis.
 It is a crisis of humanity," United Nations Secretary-General Antonio Gutterres said Monday.
 The U.N. agency that operates in the Palestinian territories, UNRWA, says at least 70% of Gaza's population has been displaced since the war started and that U.N. shelters in the enclave are at four times their capacity.